-A laceration is cut, tear or opening in the skin caused by an injury.
-These cuts may
+A laceration is a cut, tear or opening in the skin caused by an injury.
+These cuts

-be small, and need only minor treatment at home.
-Or, may be large enough to need emergency
+may be small, and need only minor treatment at home.
+Or, they may be large enough

 How do I know if my child's cut needs stitches?

-Cuts that do not involve fat or muscle tissue (superficial), are not bleeding heavily,
+Cuts that don't involve fat or muscle tissue (superficial), are not bleeding heavily,

-First-aid for cuts that do not need stitches include:
+First-aid for cuts that don't need stitches include:

 Apply pressure with a clean cloth or bandage for several minutes to stop bleeding.

-Wash the cut area well with soap and water, but do not scrub the wound.
+Wash the cut area well with soap and water, but don't scrub the wound.
 Remove any

 dirt particles from the area and let the water from the faucet run over the cut for

 several minutes.
-A dirty cut or scrape that is not well cleaned can result in an infection
+A dirty cut or scrape that is not well cleaned can cause an infection

 Cover the area with an adhesive bandage or gauze pad if the area is on the hands or

-feet, or if it is likely to drain onto clothing.
-Change the dressing at least two
+feet, or if it's likely to drain onto clothing.
+Change the dressing and reapply the